English, PDF, 1,912kb

 This evaluation provides an overview of the results and lessons of the bilateral development co-operation from 1974 until Sweden closed its embassy in 2011.
 Furthermore, it attempts an assessment of how and if this assistance contributed to reducing poverty in the country.

 English, PDF, 1,014kb

-The evidence from this evaluation indicates that Irish Aid has made a range of contributions to the reduction of poverty and inequality in Zambia.
-It was also closely aligned with Government of Zambia plans and strategies and Irish Aid corporate priorities.
+This report presents the findings and conclusions of an independent evaluation of the Irish Aid Zambia Country Strategy 2007-2010.
+Evidence from this evaluation indicates that Irish Aid has made a range of contributions to the reduction of poverty and inequality in Zambia.

 English, , 1,963kb

 The evaluation analyses the Norwegian foreign policy including the linkages to development and humanitarian policy against the background of the political, socio-economic and security developments in Afghanistan during the evaluation period.

 The evaluation found that the Australian aid program to the Philippines had achieved a range of results.
 AusAID’s contribution was particularly notable in basic education while achievements under the economic growth pillar were found to be modest.

 This evaluation of the Finnish country programmes with Nepal, Nicaragua and Tanzania over the past decade and focused on how anti-poverty development policies and the agents of policy implementation interacted, and influenced each country programme.

 English, PDF, 461kb

 The project was deemed a success as a result of assessment according to five evaluation criteria: relevance, efficiency, effectiveness, impact and sustainability.
 It was ‘highly relevant’ to Bangladesh’s national development strategies, ICT sector development strategy and EDCF’s assistance strategy.
 The degree of efficiency was measured against project duration, costs, coverage and management of the project and it was rated efficient.